FDSG: Forecasting Dynamic Scene Graphs: Experiments

-\textbf{Scene Graph Forecasting. } We report our \texttt{SGF} results at $\mathcal{F} = 0.5$ in Table~\ref{tab:sgf}.
-Baselines are adapted from SceneSayerODE/SDE \cite{peddi2025towards}, where predicted predicate representations are fed into MLPs for bounding box forecasting (see Supplementary B.5 for details).
-While these models perform well for predicate anticipation, they show limited capacity for entity forecasting.
+We report our \texttt{SGF} results in Table~\ref{tab:sgf}.
+Baselines are adapted from SceneSayerODE/SDE \cite{peddi2025towards}, where we use the anticipated relationship representations of SceneSayer LDPU to regress the dynamics of bounding boxes for the corresponding entities starting from the last observed frame.
+Specifically, we feed the anticipated predicate representations ${z}_{T_0+\Delta T}({i,j})$ to two 3-layer MLPs, one for subject bounding box regression and one for object, to update the locations:

+where both MLPs have a hidden layer dimension of 1,024, with ReLU as the intermediate activation function and SoftPlus as the last activation function.
+Notebly, in SceneSayer $z$ represents only the predicate, while in our FDSG, $z$ represents the complete triplet.
+We use the smoothed $L_1$ loss for the bounding box anticipation error.
+Although the baseline models perform well for predicate anticipation, they show limited capacity for entity forecasting.
 In contrast, our model significantly outperforms them, demonstrating a stronger ability to learn temporal dynamics.
-Together with our improvements in \texttt{DSGG} and \texttt{SGA} (Tables~\ref{tab:dsgg}, \ref{tab:sga}), this highlights the advantages of our forecasting-driven design.

-\textbf{Entity Forecasting in} \texttt{SGF}.
 We explicitly evaluate entity forecasting using Object Detection Recall.
-At $\mathcal{F} = 0.5$ and IoU $\ge 0.5$, FDSG achieves a recall of 43.85, significantly outperforming a baseline recall of 40.33 that reuses entities from the last observed frame.
-See Supplementary C.3 for detailed evaluation with different $\mathcal{F}$ and IoU thresholds.
+We evaluate under two settings: (1) \texttt{SGA}, where IoU $\ge 0$, i.e., only evaluates label accuracy; and (2) \texttt{SGF}, where IoU $\ge 0.5$, e.g., includes bounding box quality.
+We compare against a \textit{Baseline} using the predicted scene graph from the last observation and an \textit{Oracle} using the last ground truth.
+We also report Average Precision (AP) with IoU $\ge 0.5$ in Table~\ref{tab:objdet}.
+Our model clearly outperforms the \textit{Baseline}, in particular in the \texttt{SGA} setting, showing promising capability to discover novel nodes.
+Our model sometimes closely trails the \textit{Oracle} due to minor prediction errors for the last observation, and in the \texttt{SGF} setting due to accumulated error in label and bounding box prediction.
+However, in the \texttt{SGF} setting, our model still evidently outperforms the \textit{Baseline} that assumes bounding boxes predicted from the last observation remain static.